devkhan/devkhan.github.io/GitHubMentorships101-GSoC.md

 ###### Mentoring Organization: GitHub
 ###### Mentor: Brendan Forster @shiftkey

+**BF:** As a suggestion, a Google Doc would make for a quicker process for giving feedback and editing

 ### What the project is about?

 I cannot summarize what this project is about better than @shiftkey has described it [here](https://github.com/octokit/octokit.net/issues/781) and [here](https://github.com/octokit/octokit.net/issues/984).
 But still, to show that I understand what this project aims at, I'll give it a shot.

 Right now, Octokit is a very large project with a lot of conceptually different parts, loosely connected together by the efforts of some very talented people.
 But, still, to maintain the increasing complexity of the GitHub API, there is a need to break it down to into multiple components.
 One of the major components is the HTTP calling part, which is completely independent of the particulars of the API.
 It inlcudes re-writing the actual HTTP plumbing, getting the abstractions right, enabling Octokit's users to plug in their own HTTP client with modified behaviour such as custom caching, timeout, among other things.

+**BF:** simplify this section to focus on the HTTP stack - you know enough to not need my words here :)

 **I will make a lot of references to existing material and PRs, mostly from Octokit's conversations.
 No copyright infringement intended.**